 The abbreviation FIBA, was originally derived from the french term Federation Internationale de Basketball Amateur.
 The word Amateur was dropped in 1989 after the distinction between amateurs and professionals was eliminated, The "A" in FIBA was however left and FIBA is now recognized as standing for International Basketball Federation.

 USA Basketball is a member of the FIBA Americas Zone, formerly known as the Confederation of Pan American Basketball Associations (COPABA).
-Founded October 11, 1975, Usie Richards (Virgin Islands) is president of FIBA Americas, and Alberto Andres Garcia (Puerto Rico) serves as secretary general.
-USA Basketball’s CEO Jim Tooley serves as FIBA Americas Treasurer.
+Founded October 11, 1975, USA Basketball Women's National Team Director Carol Callan is president of FIBA Americas, and Carlos Alves serves as executive director.
+USA Basketball’s CEO Jim Tooley serves on the FIBA Americas 15-member board.

-FIBA America is divided into three sub-zones: 1- North America (Canada and the United States); 2-Central America and the Caribbean, which is divided in two sub-zones, which are: Caribbean (Antigua & Barbuda, Aruba, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Cayman Islands, Cuba, Dominica Republic, Grenada, Guyana, Haiti, Jamaica, Montserrat, Puerto Rico, Dominican Republic, Saint Vincent & Grenadines, St. Kitts & Nevis, St. Marteen, St. Lucia, Suriname, Trinidad & Tobago, Turks & Caicos, Virgin Islands), and Central America (Belize, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua and Panama), these, in turn, are members of the Central American and Caribbean Confederations of Basketball (CONCECABA); 3- South America consists of 10 countries (Argentina, Bolivia, Brazil, Chile, Colombia, Equator, Paraguay, Peru, Uruguay and Venezuela) and they are members of the South American Basketball Confederation (CONSUBASQUET).
+FIBA America is divided into three sub-zones: 1- North America (Canada and the United States); 2-Central America and the Caribbean, which is divided in two sub-zones, which are: Caribbean (Antigua, Aruba, Bahamas, Barbados, Bermuda, British Virgin Islands, Cayman Islands, Cuba, Dominica, Dominican Republic, Grenada, Guyana, Haiti, Jamaica, Montserrat, Puerto Rico, St. Vincent & Grenadines, St. Kitts, St. Lucia, Suriname, Trinidad & Tobago, Turks & Caicos, Virgin Islands), and Central America (Belize, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua and Panama), these, in turn, are members of the Central American and Caribbean Confederations of Basketball (CONCECABA); 3- South America consists of 10 countries (Argentina, Bolivia, Brazil, Chile, Colombia, Ecuador, Paraguay, Peru, Uruguay and Venezuela) and they are members of the South American Basketball Confederation (CONSUBASQUET).

 Route Suisse 5 - P.O Box 29